What Is Consolidated Credit?

 However, before you sign on with a consolidated credit company, it could be worth trying to resolve your debt with a DIY strategy, including any of the following:

-Avalanche method: paying off debt, beginning with the highest interest rate.
+Avalanche method: Paying off debt, beginning with the highest interest rate

-Snowball method: paying off your debts, beginning with the smallest loan.
+Snowball method: Paying off your debts, beginning with the smallest loan

-Bankruptcy: asking a court to discharge your debts and settle them with your creditors under a new agreement.
+Bankruptcy: Asking a court to discharge your debts and settle them with your creditors under a new agreement

 Although it’s not always possible to resolve all outstanding debt, many people have been pleasantly surprised by how much debt they’ve been able to pay off using a calculated, diligent DIY method.

-Q: How do I find a consolidated credit or consolidated debt counseling company?
+How do I find a consolidated credit or consolidated debt counseling company?

 There is no shortage of companies offering to refinance or manage your debt.
 However, not all of them are reputable.
 When selecting a consolidated credit company, be sure to do your research.
 Read reviews, examine their fees and terms closely, ask others for recommendations, and see if they offer a free evaluation.
 Lastly, check the company’s reputation with the Better Business Bureau, and see if they are registered with organizations like the American Fair Credit Council.